defangc23/ModelServing/docs/README.md

    └── setup.py
    ```

    `AlgoExample` is the name of your package directory.
-This name is free to modify and suggesting naming by the core algorithm name in your project.
+This name is free to modify and suggesting naming by the core algorithm in your project.
 (FaceDetection e.g.)  In addition,  your full project dependency modules should under this package directory.

    `backend.py`   This python file is the main entry of your model processing backend in project and the filename should not be altered.
-There are a few class methods down below you need to add and modify referring to your own model processing workflow:
+There are only a few methods and names you need to add and modify down below referring to your own model processing workflow:

    ```python
    import sys, os, socket, time, traceback